By continuing to use our website, you agree to the use of cookies in accordance with Privacy Policy.

 Università per Stranieri di Perugia

-Every year Perugia hosts a number of festivals, concerts and other cultural events that attract visitors from near and far.the most famous of these events is the month-long funfair, the World Jazz umbria Jazz Festival and for chocolate lovers, the world chocolate festival Eurochocolate.
+Every year Perugia hosts a number of festivals, concerts and other cultural events that attract visitors from near and far.the most famous of the events is the month-long funfair, the world jazz umbria Jazz Festival and for chocolate lovers, the world chocolate festival Eurochocolate.
 So there's no need to worry about getting bored in the city, Perugia really does have a lot to offer.

 For a unique experience, head to the 101CAFFE coffee shop, where they specialize in beans from the best Italian roasters from each region.
 They offer a very wide selection of brands such as Lavazza, Gusto and Bialetti.
 Lovers of good coffee will definitely find something to their liking here.
 Another great café to go to for a real Italian breakfast is Pasticceria Antica.
 It is famous for its homemade croissants, which are filled with different creams, and also for its unusual mini cheesecakes.